LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 * A packaged technical solution

-    * Cart, My pages, Up sell/cross sell, Checkout, Search and filtering, Landing pages
+    * Includes core e-commerce functionality: Cart, My pages, Up/Cross sell, Checkout, Search/Filtering, Landing pages

-    * Speed up starting new projects
+    * Get started with new projects faster

-    * No need to build from scratch
+    * Projects can add value, not boilerplate

-    * Base for common functionality to start development
+* Delivered as source code

-* Delivered as source code.
+    * Modify or remove included functionality

-* Start with current code snapshot and once customized the accelerator will be part of the solution.
+* Start with current code snapshot and once customized the accelerator will be part of the solution

 ---
 # Litium Accelerator